adambiltcliffe/codex/readme.md

 Heroes return to command zone and go on cooldown when killed

-Patroller bonuses for technician, scavenger, lookout Tech buildings
+Patroller bonuses for technician, lookout
+Tech buildings
 Building hp (other than base?)
 Base damage from building destruction